SamuelHPhillips/hello-world/README.md

 # hello-world
 Introduction to profile, about this account, and of course, hello world!
+This account will feature for fun projects, collaberations for school assignments, and more.